New York City transit fares: Bus

+A six-month pilot program starting in June 2025 for OMNY only (which ended in November): On any trip that began on a Queens bus route, a second free transfer was provided to riders who used the same card or device on all three legs.
+The third transfer had to take place within three hours of the first tap.

 Additional transfer corridors are listed in the NYCT Tariff.

 Subway

 Pay-Per-Ride MetroCard and OMNY customers cannot make subway-to-subway transfers by exiting the turnstile and entering again, with two exceptions: